liuyingjiang-QwQ/Contacts-Manager/README.md

 - Interactive console interface with these commands:
   - `list`: Show all contacts
-  - `add`: Add new contact
+  - `Add Contact`: Add new contact
-  - `search`: Find contact by name
+  - `Search Contact`: Find contact by name
-  - `delete`: Remove contact
+  - `Delete Contact`: Remove contact
 - Auto-saves after every operation to prevent data loss.

 ## Getting Started
+1. Select your preferred language (en-US or zh-CN)
-1. Clone the repository
+2. Clone the repository
-2. Open "Memo_from_Friends.sln" in Visual Studio
+3. Open "Contacts-Manager.en-US.sln" in Visual Studio (If you need the Chinese version, please open "Contacts-Manager.zh-CN.sln”)
-3. Build and run the project
+4. Build and run the project
-4. The program will create "Memo.xlsx" in the same directory if it doesn't exist
+5. The program will create "Memo.xlsx" in the same directory if it doesn't exist

 > ⚠️ Important: This Excel file is the only storage for your contact data.
 Keep it safe!